 As a nation during a pandemic, or arguably as a species, we tend to prioritize our healthcare, technology, and agricultural sustainability for the needs of our essential survival.
 Yet in doing so, we seem to neglect the aspects of our livelihoods that make us feel truly alive, our inherent desire for culture, music, and entertainment.
 Without our vibrant Canadian music industry, we would not have concerts, events, or activities that blossom our collective creativity and bring together our many communities.

-The OMIF Music Industry Initiatives stream will provide eligible applicants with direct grants for up to 50% of project costs to a maximum of $300,000 per funding cycle.
+The Ontario Music Investment Fund (OMIF) will provide eligible applicants with direct grants for up to 50% of project costs to a maximum of $300,000 per funding cycle.

-The Ontario Music Investment Fund (OMIF) aims to protect and rebuild Ontario’s lively and diverse music industry through its Music Industry Initiatives (MII) stream by supporting the economic growth of music trade associations and service organizations in the music sector.
+The Ontario Music Investment Fund (OMIF) was launched in 2020 with the aim to protect and rebuild Ontario’s lively and diverse music industry by supporting the economic growth of music trade associations and service organizations in the music sector.

 How Will OMIF Grants Help the Canadian Music Industry?